-Need to get a gift for a little person who is expecting a new sibling?
-Or maybe you need a book that is just simply delightful?
-I’ve compiled a list of my favorite books where there is a new baby or baby is on the way.
+How do you tell your toddler or preschooler that you’re pregnant?
+I think the best way is through a picture book.
+I’ve compiled a list of my favorite books for when a new baby is on the way.
 All have wonderful illustrations and tell a story.
-(Many books in this category read like a text book or a self-help book, or the pictures are boring or too cartoonish and just aren’t pretty.)
+(Many books in this category read like a textbook or a self-help book, or the pictures are boring or too cartoonish and just aren’t pretty.)
 All of these books are on our bookshelf (except for the last one that I need to order) and they’re worn out from reading them so much.
+A couple of them are out of print, but used copies can be purchased at the links below.
+I hope your family likes them as much as my family.
 Enjoy!
+The best part is that all the books are under $10.

 Rum, tum, tum ba-by come!
 Rum, tum tum ba-by come!
 Rum-a-tee, Rum-a-tee, Rum-a-tee-tum!